ValentinGhibaudo/Formation_2025_physio_cardio_respi/README.md

 ## Practice
 ### Download ZIP file
-  * Downlaod ZIP file (green CODE button -> Download ZIP), store it where you want and unzip it.
+  * Download ZIP file (green CODE button -> Download ZIP), store it where you want and unzip it.

 ### Installing Python with **uv** in 7 steps
 1. Install **uv**: